MrLoh/thesis-davidson/manuscript.md

 - What can Computer Linguistics and Artificial Intelligence learn from Davidson's Test -->

 This paper discuses Donald Davidson's critique [-@Davidson:1990tt] of the Turing Test as an illustration of Davidson's theory of linguistic and intellectual competence.
-After a short Introduction to Donald Davidson it consists of four main sections.
+After a short Introduction to Donald Davidson it consists of three main sections.

 [**Section 1**](#section1) explores Turing's original ideas and their relevance.
 It discusses different interpretations and versions of the Turing Test and establishes wich interpretation I follow.
-It also contains a discussion of the significance of the test and Turing's ideas about Machine Learning for the field of 'Artificial (General) Intelligence'.
+It also contains a discussion of the significance of the test and Turing's ideas about Machine Learning for the field of Artificial (General) Intelligence.

-[**Section 2**](#section2) presents the core agreements and points of criticism from Davidson and evaluates in how far they do Turing justice.
-It ends with a display of Davidson's proposal for a modified test that allows to judge the computer based on an observation of its learning process.
+[**Section 2**](#section2) presents and evaluates where Davidson agrees and disagrees with Turing.
+It also presents Davidson's modified version of the Turing Test which allows to judge the computer based on an observation of its learning process.
+I argue that this test acts as a definition for intelligence and expression of Davidsons theory of linguistic and intellectual competence.

-[**Section 3**](#section3) delves into the necessary conditions Davidson requires from a theory of linguistic competence, starting with a definition of the concept of linguistic competence in Davidson's writing.
-It discusses the empirical, recursive, and extensional requirements for theories of meaning, the social aspect of language, Davidson's anti-conventionalism, and the triangular nature of cognition and interpretation.

-[**Section 4**](#section4) seeks to illuminate Davidson's theory of intellectual and linguistic competence and show in how far Davidson's modified Turing Test might act as an operational definition of the topic of this theory.
-It also discusses how well Davidson's Test fences against some objections.
+[**Section 3**](#section3) delves deeper into Davidson's theory by looking at its parts: reconstructing his argument for supervenience of the mental, exposing his epistemology of triangular knowledge, and describing his empirical anti-conventionalist theory of interpretation.
+It shows how those elements come together as a unified theory about the essence of linguistic and intellectual abilities that constitute Davidson's definition of rationality or intelligence that is incorporated in Davidson's Test.
+After that I discuss how Davidson's Test fences against some classical objections against the Turing Test and some other concerns.

-[I conclude][Conclusion] with a summary of the core agreements and distinctions between Davidson and Turing and a brief discussion of the implications of Davidson's ideas (especially his empirical theory and anti-conventionalism) for Computer Linguistic and Machine Learning approaches that would deserve further investigation.
+[I conclude][Conclusion] with a summary of the core agreements and distinctions between Davidson and Turing and a brief discussion of the implications of Davidson's ideas (holistic theory and anti-conventionalism) for Computer Linguistic and Machine Learning approaches that might deserve further investigation.